Blow darts just a breeze for Japanese old folk

-The ancient Borneo rain forest tradition of blow darting is picking up new fans thousands of kilometres away in Japan, where it is a rapidly growing sport among the nation's elderly.
+The ancient Borneo rain forest tradition of blow darting is picking up new fans thousands of kilometers away in Japan, where it is a rapidly growing sport among the nation's elderly.

 In just five years, nationwide membership in a blow dart club has tripled, on target to hit 30,000 members this year.
 The average age of enthusiasts is 70.